UniversalDependencies/docs/_bor/index.md

 ## Syntax

+Bororo is of neutral alignmnt type.
+S, A, and O are marked by the same set of bound indexes.
-Bororo is an ergative language.
-The only argument of an intransitive verb (absolutive) is marked by agreement on the verb.
+The only argument of an intransitive verb (S) is marked by agreement on the verb:

 ```
 Imaragodure